|On this page|

 The name of the variant set to which this node should add its variants.

-The path to the primitive at the root of the primitives that should be copied from each variant input’s scene graph into the variant.
+The path to the root of the primitives that should be copied from each variant input’s scene graph into the variant.

 Variant Name Root